franckLdx/retry/README.md

 # retry
-A little retry tool in deno.
+A simple retry tool for deno.
 Ex:
 ```typescript
 const result = await retryAsync(
   async ()=> {/* get some data if those data are ready, throw an expection otherwise */},